Syrian nationalism: Role of language

 As the pan-Syrian ideology is based on a shared geographical culture, it is open to different opinions about the state of languages.
 The pan-Arabism seemed to exclude minorities as they would not necessarily speak Arabic, the pan-Syrian ideology gained followers.
 While al-Bustani considered Standard Arabic an essential part of this identity, Saadeh considered Arabic to be one of the many languages of the Syrian people and instead believed that if a national language has to be used for shared communication and written culture, without losing everyone's other language, it has to be 'Syrianised' Arabic.

+Pan-Syrianism

+Apart from the conventional pan-Arabism and Arab nationalism advocated by most Syrian nationalists, a minority of Syrian nationalists also articulated independent pan-Syrianism.
+Although pan-Syrian trends may include the idea that the nation is a part of the Arab world, it also claims Syria as the leader of the Arab people, opposing therefore pan-Arabist movements that would position all Arabs on the same level.
+The movement culminated in the creation of a party, the Syrian Social Nationalist Party (SSNP) founded in 1932 by Antoun Saadeh.

 Syrian Social Nationalist Party (SSNP)

-A modern-day political movement that advocates the Greater Syria's borders with a pure form of pan-Syrian nationalism is the Syrian Social Nationalist Party (SSNP), founded in 1932 by Antun Saadeh.
+A modern-day political movement that advocates the Greater Syria's borders with a pure form of pan-Syrian nationalism is the Syrian Social Nationalist Party (SSNP), founded in 1932 by Antoun Saadeh.
+Saadeh, a strong proponent of the irredentist notion of Greater Syria, was an admirer of Adolf Hitler and incorporated Nazi symbolism into his party insignia.

-Syrian-Israeli conflict

-The SSNP considers the reason for its loss of territory to the "foreign" Israelis is that many Syrians embraced pan-Arab views which lead to the dominance of Egypt and Saudi Arabia over the conflict, where they did not care about sacrificing what Syrians had for their agenda and personal benefits instead of limiting other non-Syrian Arabs to supporting Syrians' decisions.
+The SSNP considers the reason for its loss of territory to the "foreign" Israelis that many Syrians embraced pan-Arab views which led to the dominance of Egypt and Saudi Arabia over the conflict, where they did not care about sacrificing what Syrians had for their agenda and personal benefits instead of limiting other non-Syrian Arabs to supporting Syrians' decisions.
 According to Antoun, this happened when the Syrians had a weak ideology that did not unite them.

+Arab Socialist Ba'ath Party – Syria Region

+While Syrian irredentism is primarily associated with the SSNP, a more moderate form of pan-Arab irredentism, viewed through the lens of Syrian nationalism, was also central to the Syrian Ba'ath Party's foreign policy.
+Ba'athist Syria longed for the various territories it had lost over the years, including Alexandretta (now Hatay) to Turkey in 1939, Lebanon, which gained independence in 1945, Israel and Jordan in 1948, and the Golan Heights, which was occupied by Israel in 1967.
+In contrast to the SSNP, the neo-Ba'athist regime from the 1970s limited its territorial claims to Jordan, Lebanon, and the region of Palestine, while shifting from pan-Arabism to "Syro-centric Arabism."